dinomatic/docs.dinomatic.com/source/docs/kemoku/blocks.md

 Simply add the block, select reviews you want to display, adjust the settings and they are ready.

+`💁 since version 1.5` you can choose reviews manually, filter them by category or filter them by tag.

 #### Table

 Preview: